 However, the symptoms will typically be felt within the timeframes listed below in majority of individuals dealing with the repercussions of addiction.

-The beginning stages of withdrawal, you might feel acute-to-mild symptoms that include sweating, muscle pain, irritability, and nausea.
+Within Days 1 and 2 of the beginning stages of withdrawal, you might feel acute-to-mild symptoms that include sweating, muscle pain, irritability, and nausea.
 This is the beginning of the most vulnerable times of withdrawal, where relapse is most common.

 The psychological effects of oxycodone withdrawal can potentially keep you at risk of a relapse if you are not properly medicated or in a safe environment during withdrawals and the continuum of oxycodone addiction treatment.